 - 1. FIRST, contact your corresponding Concur delegate to ensure the funds are available; this must be done prior to purchase.
-Contact Daisy Salazar for general fund and professional development account purchases, Bolormaa Begzsuren for grant related purchases and Tracy Lee for Extended Studies purchasing and services. - 2.
+Contact Daisy Salazar for general fund, extended studies and professional development account purchases, and Bolormaa Begzsuren for grant related purchases. - 2.
 SECOND, submit a purchase/procurement request to by filling out the form found here: https://goo.gl/59eUaO.

-Supplies must be ordered through the state vendor.
+Supplies must be ordered through the state vendor, STAPLES, through our CU Marketplace vendor system.